 East Coast Swing, Single Time Swing, Hustle, Salsa, Cha Cha

 Perfect for the couple that has gone all out for their wedding and has chosen an elaborate or traditional theme.
+This couple has chosen to emphasize the value of community and their milestone wedding.

 Choose a song that is more formal or traditional and a recognizable, timeless tune.
 Singers like Frank Sinatra or Louis Armstrong are perfect for this style of dance because they convey class and elegance.
 The amount of work you put into this type of dance is directly visible to the audience.
 So the amount of effort you choose to put in can have fabulous results, but don’t expect to be Ginger Rogers in one day!